Rental Rental

 1. Maneka Gandhi vs Union of India, 1977:

-Maneka Gandhi contested the impounding of her passport, emphasising personal liberty under Article 21.
+Maneka Gandhi contested the impounding of her passport, emphasizing personal liberty under Article 21.
 While the government’s order wasn’t reversed, the judgment asserted citizens’ right to personal liberty.
 It marked a shift in legal jurisprudence, acknowledging a more active role for the Supreme Court.

 1. Shayara Bano vs Union of India & Others, 2017: